splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-general.md

       - /opt/sc4s/tls:/opt/syslog-ng/tls
 ```

-* NOTE:  If you use the default `volumes` declarations as-is from the `docker-compose.yml`  file template example, do create and/or download all files and directories referenced in the file according to the configuration steps that follow.
-The TLS-specific options are described in the "Configure the sc4s environment" section.
+* NOTE:  If you use the default `volumes` declarations as-is from the `docker-compose.yml` file template example, you must create and/or download all files and directories referenced in the file according to the configuration steps that follow.
+The TLS-specific options are described in the "Configure the sc4s Environment" section.
 Failure to match the volume specification in the `yml` file with what exists locally will result in startup errors.

 ## Configure the SC4S environment